jokio/gen-graphql-client/README.md

 * [Deno](https://deno.land/manual@v1.30.0/getting_started/installation)

-_You can think about Deno as a modern version of python, or "node.js done right"_
+_You can think about Deno as a modern version of python, or "node.js done right"._

+Deno is used only for type generation, next you can use the generated file with node.js as well, it's a regular typescript file.

 ## How to use